 So, the difference between a sprouted grain and a whole grain is the sprouted grain is a whole grain that has germinated.

 Okay, one of the first things to learn is- you cannot sprout every whole grain.
 The grains need to be whole, I will explain below Here are the stipulations:

 - In order to sprout, grain needs to be whole.
-Meaning we need the bran, germ, and endosperm intact
+This means we need the bran, germ, and endosperm intact

-- The grains that are rolled, flaked, or cut will not sprout, these have been modified and it will not sprout
+- The grains that are rolled, flaked, or cut will not sprout, these have been modified and they will not sprout

 - You also need to be mindful of grains that have been “hulled” and “pearled”.